Customize Consent Preferences

 1. Verify the user has signed into your project at least one time.

-2. Collect the Swan userId from the OAuth 2.0 process to get a user access token.
+2. Collect the Swan userId from the OAuth 2.0 guide to get a user access token.

 3. Bind it with your own userId in your system.